react-navigation/react-navigation.github.io/versioned_docs/version-7.x/hello-react-navigation.md

 - Each property under screens refers to the name of the route, and the value is the component to render for the route.
 - To specify what the initial route in a stack is, provide an [`initialRouteName`](navigator.md#initial-route-name) option for the navigator.
 - To specify screen-specific options, we can specify an [`options`](screen-options.md#options-prop-on-screen) property, and for common options, we can specify [`screenOptions`](screen-options.md#screenoptions-prop-on-the-navigator).
+- To pass additional data to a screen, we can use React context and use `.with` to wrap the navigator with a context provider to pass data to the screens.

 </TabItem>
 <TabItem value="dynamic" label="Dynamic">